u8sand/Baka-MPlayer/etc/doc/baka-mplayer.md

 	volume=                 # volume
 	                        # ...

 Note that for mpv specific options you can use mpv's options.
-See mpv's man for valid options.
+See mpv's manual for valid options.

+### Playlist

+The Baka-MPlayer playlist is populated by loading the files in the directory of the loaded  file.
+Items can be rearranged at will, removed and deleted.

+Refreshing the playlist will recheck the directory (files that were deleted will still be there until playlist is refreshed).

+Shuffling the playlist shuffles the actual contents of the list rather than jumping to a random index--this way you know exactly what will be playing next.

+Clicking the Index allows you to type a specific index to play--this is particularly useful for playing a specific episode if all episodes are sorted by ascending order.

+Typing into the search makes the list only show results that contain the search text.